 Ofcom arrived to test the transmission equipment in the second week of May 2009 and all three sites passed with flying colours The Ofcom engineers congratulated the volunteers on the standard of the installations and three weeks of test transmissions followed

 June 6th.
 2009 was chosen for the station’s launch as it coincided with the annual Stonehaven Feein’ Market.
 At 11am, amongst the festivities, the station was officially opened by the local MP, Sir Robert Smith.
 Mearns FM was on the air!

-Since then OFCOM have renewed our license to broadcast twice and we are able to keep broadcasting until at least 2024 – In June 2019 we will celebrate 10 years on air!
-Stay tuned!!!
+Since then OFCOM have renewed our license to broadcast twice and we are able to keep broadcasting until at least 2024 – In June 2019 we celebrated 10 years on air!